Dtownsend117/Multi_Program_Installer/README.md

 The only thing you need to do is confirm or deny installs for files

 Feel free to edit the code and apply it to your projects or turn it into an EXE file of its own for easier running

+I recommend using Microsoft Visual Studio code for editing and running